asim42/worktime-tracker/README.md

 - *NIX:

- $ cd /path/to/worktimetracker/src
+ $ cd /path/to/worktimetracker/src/

  $ zip -r worktimetracker.xpi content/ locale/ skin/ chrome.manifest install.rdf

 - WINDOWS

- Just compress the following files into a ZIP file and change its extension to .xpi :
+ Just compress the following files found in worktimetracker/src/ into a ZIP file and change its extension to .xpi :
  - content/
  - locale/
  - skin/